 If you’re migrating your payroll, you'll most likely want to set the opening balances for the leave entitlements and the year to date payment figures for your employees.
-Importing your YTD payroll data will allow you to generate reports for the whole financial year and generate one payment summary for your employees.
+Importing your YTD payroll data will allow you to generate reports for the whole financial year.

-Within the Opening Balances screen, there are six tabs:
+Within the Opening Balances screen, there are seven tabs:

 - Leave Balances

 When entering leave balances, enter the balance as at the point of transition to this payroll system (that is, as at the last pay run processed in your previous payroll system).
 Partial units are entered as a decimal (eg: 6.5 hours) rather than as HH:MM (eg: 6:30).
 If your previous payroll system only provided leave balances in hours and you want to convert the balance into days or weeks, refer to this article for instructions on how to do this.